 KPSI leases certain properties to KPMI, KIVI, Kepwealth Property, and KECI for a period of one (1) year, renewable annually.
 Kepwealth Property's lease contract was terminated on 31 October 2017.
-Total rent income recognized during the year amounted to $\neq 0.9$ million as of 31 December 2019 and 2018 and $\neq 1.3$ million in 2017.
+Total rent income recognized during the years amounted to P0.9 million as of 31 December 2019 and 2018 and P1.3 million in 2017.